omar-azmi/github_aid_ts/readme.md

   - same directory relative import cannot be done, and has to be done relative to the project's root (where `package.json` lies)
   - having to adjust to framework specific import prefix characters

-all in all, that will lead to a highly coupled codebase, and it'll be incredibly difficult to extract just one part of it for testing, or reusability somewhere else.
+all in all, that will lead to a highly coupled codebase, and it'll be incredibly difficult to extract just one part of it for testing, or reusability elsewhere.

 ## The Deno build process